Zenith Radio Corporation, est. 1918

 Part IV: Three Cheers for Pioneers

-Obviously the economic fallout of the 1930s was no walk in the park for Zenith, but by constantly staying ahead of the obligatory winds of change, they continued to grow while many competitors faltered.
-By 1937, they’d outgrown the Iron Street plant and relocated to a new 400,000 sq. ft. facility at 6001 West Dickens Avenue.
+By 1937, demand for quality Zenith radio sets was steady enough that the company outgrew its Iron Street plant and relocated to a new, 400,000 sq. ft. facility at 6001 West Dickens Avenue in the Belmont Cragin neighborhood.
 This complex would be repeatedly expanded over the next several decades, beginning with preparations for Zenith’s entrance into wartime manufacturing.

 “In a war run by Radar and Radio,” a 1944 employment ad read, “Hasten Victory—Help manufacture vital war equipment.
 Temporary, Duration or Permanent Jobs.
 Real post war opportunity.”